 The Kolmogorov-Smirnoff test, histograms and normal quartile plots were examined to test for the normality assumption of continuous variables.
 Continuous variables are presented as mean (SD) with 95% confidence interval (95%CI) or median [(interquartile range) (IQR)] and categorical variables as number and percentage (%).
-A Wilcoxon signed rank test was then used to detected differences among couple of samples.
+A Wilcoxon signed rank test was then used to detected differences among pairs of samples.
 Categorical variables were compared through the Chi-square test with Yates correction.
-All tests were two-sided and a result of P < 0.05 was considered statistically significant.
+All tests were two-sided, and a result of P < 0.05 was considered statistically significant.
 Statistical analyses were performed using IBM® SPSS® Statistics 17 for Windows.

 RESULTS

-During the two study periods a total of 122 postoperative cardiac surgical patients were admitted to the cardiothoracic ICU, 60 in the standard practice and 62 during the intervention period.
-Thirteen patients (6 in the standard practice period and 7 in the intervention period) were excluded from the early extubation protocol at the discretion of the attending consultant due to complex surgery, comorbidities or intraoperative issues.
-Therefore, data from a total of 109 patients was collected, 54 in the standard practice and 55 in the intervention period.
+During the two study periods, a total of 122 postoperative cardiac surgical patients were admitted to the cardiothoracic ICU, 60 in the standard practice and 62 during the intervention period.
+Thirteen patients (six in the standard practice period and seven in the intervention period) were excluded from the early extubation protocol at the discretion of the attending consultant due to complex surgery, comorbidities or intraoperative issues.
+Therefore, data from a total of 109 patients were collected, 54 in the standard practice and 55 in the intervention period.

-Patients in the “standard period”, as compared to the “intervention period”, had similar height (168.3 ± 9.7 cm vs 170.8 ± 8.8 cm respectively, P = 0.11) and age (66.5 ± 11.7 vs 65.7 ± 10.9 respectively, P = 0.74) and body weight (76.8 ± 13.4 kg vs 82.3 ± 14.8 kg respectively, P = 0.07).
-In both periods male patients represented 76% of the populations (P = 0.96).
+Patients in the “standard period”, as compared to the “intervention period”, had similar height (168.3 ± 9.7 cm vs 170.8 ± 8.8 cm respectively, P = 0.11) and age (66.5 ± 11.7 vs 65.7 ± 10.9, respectively, P = 0.74) and body weight (76.8 ± 13.4 kg vs 82.3 ± 14.8 kg, respectively, P = 0.07).
+In both periods, male patients represented 76% of the population (P = 0.96).

 The types of interventions were similar between groups.
-The two more common surgical intervention were isolated elective coronary artery surgery (n = 31/54, 57% of all surgeries during the “standard period” vs n = 27/55, 49% in the “intervention period”, P = 0.50) and coronary surgery associated to aortic valve replacement (n = 7/54, 13% “standard period” vs n = 5/55, 9% “intervention period”, P = 0.73).
+The two most common surgical intervention were isolated elective coronary artery surgery (n = 31/54, 57% of all surgeries during the “standard period” vs n = 27/55, 49% in the “intervention period”, P = 0.50) and coronary surgery associated to aortic valve replacement (n = 7/54, 13% “standard period” vs n = 5/55, 9% “intervention period”, P = 0.73).
 The groups were also comparable with regards to their baseline LV function (Table 1).

 Extubation rates

-Extubation rates did not differ between the two study groups at the 3rd post-operative hour.
-However, from the 3rd to the 12th post-operative hour, the intervention group displayed a higher proportion of patients extubated compared to the standard group.
-The difference was only statistically significant at the 6th postoperative hour (37% in the standard vs 58% in the intervention period, P = 0.04).
-A non-significant trend towards higher extubation rates in the intervention period was found from the 4th until the 9th postoperative hour (4th h: P = 0.12; 5th h: P = 0.13; 9th h: P = 0.10).
-From the 12th post-operative hour time-point onward extubation rates become almost identical between groups (Figure 3).
+Extubation rates did not differ between the two study groups at the third post-operative hour.
+However, from the third to the 12th post-operative hour, the intervention group displayed a higher proportion of patients extubated compared to the standard group.
+The difference was only statistically significant at the sixth postoperative hour (37% in the standard vs 58% in the intervention period, P = 0.04).
+A non-significant trend towards higher extubation rates in the intervention period was found from the fourth until the ninth postoperative hour (fourth hour: P = 0.12; 5th h: P = 0.13; ninth hour: P = 0.10).
+From the 12th post-operative hour time-point onward, extubation rates became almost identical between the groups (Figure 3).
 Only one patient in the standard group and two patients in the intervention group were re-intubated within 12 h after extubation.
-All cases were due to respiratory failure and the difference between periods was not statistically significant (P = 0.99).
+All cases were due to respiratory failure, and the difference between periods was not statistically significant (P = 0.99).

 Lung protection

 Patients were ventilated with similar positive end-expiratory pressure (PEEP) levels throughout the postoperative period between groups.
 More than 99% of PEEP values recorded were 5 cmH2O or above in both groups.
-There was an acceptable degree of adherence to the indication regarding the TV, with less than 7% of patients in both groups ventilated with 8 mL/kg or higher and in most cases such TV were achieved in pressure support ventilation mode.
+There was an acceptable degree of adherence to the indication regarding the TV, with less than 7% of patients in both groups ventilated with 8 mL/kg or higher, and in most cases, such TV were achieved in pressure support ventilation mode.

 DISCUSSION